 Main Festivals in September

-Respect for the Aged Day and Jugoya, the Harvest Moon (mid-September) — across the region.
+Respect for the Aged Day (third Monday of September) and Jugoya, the Harvest Moon (mid-September to early October; September 25 in 2026) — across the region.
 Tsukimi (moon-viewing) festivals dedicated to the autumn harvest moon are held at shrines throughout the area.

 Nagoya Festival pre-events (late September) — Nagoya.
 The main event is in October, but related programming begins in the final week of September.